H-Software/Zabbix-II/zabbix-templates/README.md

 A collection of Zabbix templates

-Templates
+A. Templates
 -

-IBM Tivoli Storage Server - On Windows
+1. IBM Tivoli Storage Server - On Windows
 -----

-installation
+1.1 installation
 -------
 set powershell policy:
     Set-ExecutionPolicy Unrestricted